Makes No Sense at All: Release

 "Makes No Sense at All" was the only single from Flip Your Wig.
 The single's B-side was a cover of "Love Is All Around", the theme song to The Mary Tyler Moore Show.
-The single was a hit on the indie circuits, reaching number 2 on the UK indie charts.

 Music videos for both "Makes No Sense at All" and "Love Is All Around" were produced.
 These featured clips of the band and shots of Minneapolis.
 For the "Love is All Around" sequence the video has the band copying iconic scenes from the Minneapolis-based Mary Tyler Moore Show opening credit sequence, such as leaving Dayton's and riding the escalator and eating at the IDS Center.

-Mould continues to perform "Makes no Sense at All" during his solo tours.
+Mould continues to perform the song during his solo tours.

 Reception

 In a review on AllMusic, the song is called "perhaps the group's greatest fusion of punk and pop...Mould had, quite simply, written one of his best melodies, capable of containing the furious energy of his guitar style while still offering a potent melodic hook that made the most of the band's psychedelic undertow."
 Rob Tannenbaum of Rolling Stone said the song "could almost be termed catchy."

+John Leland at Spin said it was, "just more of the Husker dudes' typical brilliant superwhammo-overdrive guitar/bass/drum clang within a phenomenal pop song: Sure it's great, but if you've been listening you already know these guys are godhead and don't need a scrawny 7-inch single to prove their genius."